top of page

 When we "vent" aggressively—by punching a bag or screaming—we are not releasing anger; we are rehearsing it.
 We are activating the neural pathways associated with aggression and flooding our system with arousal hormones.
 Bushman (2002) found that people who vented their anger by hitting a punching bag actually felt more angry and aggressive afterward than those who did nothing.
 The temporary relief felt after a blow-up is usually just physical exhaustion that has nothing to do with emotional resolution.
 By relying on venting, we train our brains to associate anger with high-arousal aggressive output.
 We are effectively practicing being angry.
 For the person stuck in the cycle of rumination, the internal screaming match serves the same function.
 It keeps the circuits hot.

 Why do we resist letting go, even when we know the anger is hurting us?
-Robert L. Leahy’s work on Emotional Schemas (2015) provides the missing puzzle piece.
+Robert L. Leahy’s work on emotional schemas (2015) provides the missing puzzle piece.
 Leahy suggests that we have beliefs about emotions that dictate how we handle them.

 This is the ultimate tragedy of ruminative anger: the victim pays twice.
 First for the offense, and then daily, through the self-imposed penalty of a joyless life.